Diary of Cyril John Percy Hill, 1917 - Part 2

 Oct 21st.
 Defects made good.

-Left for Mudres at 8.30 PM
+Left for Mudros at 8.30 PM

 Oct 22nd.
 Weather beastly.
 Strong

-northerly gale.
+Northerly gale.
 Starts to smash

 things up to had to reduce

-speed and arrived in Mudres at
+speed and arrived in Mudros at

 3 PM, six hours late.